Posted By

 The Regulation of Data Consent

 The accumulation of data without consent has not gone unnoticed by governments and regulators.
-The European Union’s General Data Protection Regulation came into force in 2018.
-GDPR governs the way businesses can use, process and store personal information.
+The European Union’s General Data Protection Regulation (GDPR), which came into force in 2018, continues to shape global privacy standards.
+GDPR governs the way businesses can collect, use, process and store personal information, and has influenced similar privacy legislation in jurisdictions around the world.

 The Demise of Cookies